threepointone/ratpack/readme.md

 - multiple languages; flow, reason, node, whatevs
 - eject config, for carrying on a 'real' project
 - a smaller package

+project status
+---

+This is stil *very* early work, with a large number of todos tog et through before it's 'production ready'.
+That said, this is already pretty useful.
+If you'd like to try it out, either try out the prototype mac release, or clone this repo and run `npm run && npm run package-app` to generate the binary for your computer.
+Have fun!